Tom Probert

 Thomas John William Probert (born 26 September 1986) is an English former first-class cricketer.

 Probert was born at Pembury in September 1986.
 He was educated at The Judd School, before going up to Peterhouse, Cambridge.
-While studying at Cambridge, he made a single appearance in first-class cricket for Cambridge University against Oxford University at Fenner's in 2009.
-He played first-class cricket for Cambridge until 2013, making four appearances.
+While studying at Cambridge, he made four appearances in first-class cricket for Cambridge University between 2009 and 2013, each against Oxford University in the University Match.
 A right-arm medium pace bowler, he took 12 wickets at an average of 31.91 in his four appearances, with best figures of 4 for 20.
 In addition to playing first-class cricket, Probert also played minor counties cricket for Cambridgeshire in 2011, making a single appearance in the MCCA Knockout Trophy.